sandyverbruggen123/Data-Visualisation/Assignment 3/README.md

 ![alt text](https://github.com/sandyverbruggen123/Data-Visualisation/blob/master/Assignment%203/sql.png)

 <br>
 I wanted to show something like a race track.
 I searched for a data visualisation that looks most like this.
 And I found an Sankey diagram.
 First I wrote a script to turn the csv data in the right format.
 Then I drew all nodes and links and this result was a nice symmetric visualisation.
 But all the tracks were in the same color so you couldn't see the right combinations.
-So I give for every diferent category of the kart every track another color.
+So I gave for each diferent category of the kart the tracks another color.
 This was the result made in html and javascript.
 <br>

 ![alt text](https://github.com/sandyverbruggen123/Data-Visualisation/blob/master/Assignment%203/javascriptResult.png)